julkue/mark.js/README.md

 You are ready to start!

-*Note: jmHighlight is a jQuery plugin!
-Make sure that jQuery is embedded.*
+*Note: jmHighlight is a jQuery plugin compatible with RequireJS, NodeJS/CommonJS or without any module loader!
+Howsoever you are using it, make sure that jQuery is embedded.*

 ##2.
 Highlight usage